-Why did the Court issue summonses to appear for Banda and Jerbo?
+Why did the Court issue a summons to appear for Abu Garda?

-On 23 February, 2009, partially amending his original application, the Prosecutor submitted a request stating that the issuance of summonses to appear would be sufficient to ensure Banda and Jerbo's appearance because they had expressed willingness to appear before the Court.
+On 23 February 2009, partially amending his original application, the Prosecutor submitted a request stating that the issuance of a summons to appear would be sufficient to ensure Abu Garda's appearance because he had expressed his willingness to appear before the Court.
 The Prosecutor has continued to provide additional information to the Chamber in that regard.
-The Chamber was satisfied that summonses to appear were sufficient to ensure the suspects' appearance, and ordered Banda and Jerbo to appear before the Court on 17 June, 2010.
+The Chamber was satisfied that a summons to appear is sufficient to ensure the suspect's appearance, and ordered him to appear before the Court on 18 May 2009.